 For example, you have Product and several Features linked to every Product.
 On a Product level you may want to calculate various metrics for Features.
 Here is where collection aggregates will help:

-For Product Type you may use these examples:
+For Product Database you may use these examples:

 Join(text field, delimiter)